-This spring training, Jimmy Rollins trade rumors have been flying out of Bright House Field more than baseballs.
-On Wednesday, the Philadelphia Phillies shortstop addressed and debunked the rumors.
+This spring training Jimmy Rollins trade rumors have been flying out of Bright House Field more than baseballs and on Wednesday the shortstop addressed and debunked the rumors.

 MLB.com noted that Rollins said that he is not going anywhere.